A sleep lab for less than $1000 with OpenBCI

 - Turn on OpenBCI device, that is put the switch on “PC” NOT “BLE” (ideally you should see one or two very short red blinks on the OpenBCI dongle after the OpenBCI device was turned on, this is a good sign, but does not have to occur), if you have a trigger cable also check if it is connected and plugged to the power.

-- Start the OpenBCI_GUI (prefereably in processing or a new exported version of it, get it here https://github.com/OpenBCI/OpenBCI_Processing or use one of the newer compiled versions http://openbci.com/index.php/downloads windows and mac version work nicely).
+- Start the OpenBCI_HUB and then the OpenBCI_GUI (prefereably in the Processing version or a new exported version of it, get it here https://github.com/OpenBCI/OpenBCI_Processing or use one of the newer compiled versions http://openbci.com/index.php/downloads e.g. version 3.3.1, Windows and Mac version work nicely).

-- Start a “Live Session” or “Live (from Cyton)” for 8 channels, with SD card recording length of e.g. 12 hours, 8 channels (giving a file name is irrelevant since you record on the SD card)
+- Start a “Live Session” or “Live (from Cyton)” for 8 channels (16 if you have the Daisychain module), with SD card recording length of e.g. 12 hours, 8 channels (giving a file name is irrelevant since you record on the SD card)

-- Edit all your channels (click “Hardware settings” in the top left for this) for the recording to follow (all with gain of 24, this also works fine for the sleep EMG) see Table below.
+- Edit all your channels (click “Hardware settings” in the top left for this) for the recording to follow (all with gain of 24, this also works fine for the sleep EMG), see the Tables below for the setup.

 - Press “Start Data Stream” (this is the start when data gets written to the SD card)